-Intensive outpatient treatment, or IOP, is a science-based approach for addiction recovery.
+Intensive outpatient programs or IOPs are treatment programs that are used to target addictions, depression, eating disorders, or other dependencies that do not need detoxification or 24/7 supervision.
+IOP therapy allows the patient to have a more normal daily routine.
+IOP therapy is also a more science-based approach to addiction recovery.
 However, outpatient treatment isn’t right for every rehab attendee.
+There are plenty of treatment options available.
 What is IOP, and why do therapists base participation eligibility on specific factors?
 The experts at 1st Step Behavioral Health have answers to your questions.

 Treatment Options for Individuals Struggling with Substance Abuse Problems

 Before answering, “what is IOP,” it’s important to highlight that it’s only one approach to help people attain sobriety.
 For example, other drug treatment programs include:

 - Inpatient.
 In inpatient treatment, you enjoy a safe and well-monitored addiction-counseling environment.
 Personalization determines the types of therapies you participate in.
 It’s the ideal choice for individuals who fear negative outside interactions with friends or family members during early recovery.

 - Partial hospitalization.
 When you live in a safe home environment, a partial hospitalization program may be ideal for you.
 Although you live at home in a PHP program, you spend your days at the rehab facility to participate in treatment.
 This alternative is a good option when family or peers support your goal of sobriety without enabling a return to using.

 - Outpatient program.
 Standard outpatient treatment is the next step after a program participant graduates from the inpatient setting.
 This stage enables individuals to practice the life and social skills they learned in residential rehab while still being held accountable.
 Another alternative is a sober living home for those who still need a bit more structure before returning to their lives.